 Mosquito Control Around Homes and in Communities

-Mosquitoes are important pests because their biting activity interferes with outdoor activities and they can transmit disease organisms to people, domestic animals and wildlife.
+Mosquitoes are important pests because their biting activity interferes with outdoor activities and they can transmit disease organisms to people, pets and domestic animals and wildlife.
 Most mosquitoes are active during twilight hours and at night.
-However, around our homes, the mosquitoes that breed in rain-filled objects, ditches, and tree holes are often active during the day.
-Pesticides are only a short-term solution to long-term nuisance mosquito problems.
-It takes a greater effort to minimize mosquito problems.
+However, around our homes and workplaces, the mosquitoes that breed in rain-filled objects, ditches, and tree holes are often active during the day.
+Pesticide applications are only a short-term solution to long-term nuisance mosquito problems.
+It takes a greater effort on our part to prevent or reduce these problems.

 All mosquitoes need water to complete their life cycle (see diagram) and the amount of water .
 Some lay their eggs either individually or in “rafts” on the surface of water in swamps and floodwater areas.
 These eggs usually hatch within 24-48 hours depending on water temperature.
 Other mosquitoes (including the Asian tiger mosquito) deposit eggs on the sides of tree holes or discarded containers, or in depressions in the ground that will hold water.
-These eggs survive over the winter or more than a year.
-Some eggs hatch when they are flooded by rainfall, but several flooding and drying cycles may be needed before all of the eggs laid by a particular female mosquito hatch.
-The eggs hatch releasing the larvae commonly called “wrigglers” because you can often see the larvae wriggling up and down from the surface of the water.
+These eggs survive over the winter and possibly more than a year.
+Some eggs will hatch when they are flooded by rainfall, but other eggs in the same batch may not hatch until after several flooding and drying cycles.
+The mosquito larvae that hatch from these eggs are commonly called “wrigglers” because you can often see the larvae wriggling up and down from the surface of the water.
 Most mosquito larvae feed on organic material as well as bacteria, algae and other microorganisms in the water.
-There are actually a few mosquitoes that are beneficial because their larvae prey on other aquatic insects including the larvae of other mosquito species.
+Some mosquito species are actually beneficial because their larvae prey on other aquatic insects including the larvae of other mosquitoes.
 About 7-10 days after the eggs hatch, larvae mature transform into pupae or “tumblers” in preparation for adult life.
 Adult mosquitoes emerge about 3-4 days later and first on plant nectar.
 Male mosquitoes mate with females one to two days after the females emerge.
-Female mosquitoes then begin searching for an animal on which to feed.
-Males do not bite; they feed strictly on plant juices.
+After mating, female mosquitoes then begin searching for an animal on which it takes a blood meal.
+Male mosquitoes do not bite; they feed strictly on plant nectar.

 Mosquito Breeding Sites

-Tree holes (as shown at right) can fill with rain water and become mosquito breeding grounds.
-Since mosquitoes need water to complete their life cycle, the source of a mosquito problem can be just about anywhere that water can collect.
+Tree holes (as seen here) can fill with rain water and become mosquito breeding grounds.
+Since mosquitoes need water to complete their life cycle, the source of a mosquito problem can be just about anywhere that water might collect.
 Farm ponds and lakes are typically not major breeding areas for the mosquitoes that most concern us.
 Fish and predatory insects (such as dragonflies) in the water often keep these mosquito populations in check.
-We can improve this natural control by keeping the ponds free of weeds, algae and floating debris which provide hiding places for mosquito larvae.
+Plus, birds, bats, and some terrestrial We can improve this natural control by keeping the ponds free of weeds, algae and floating debris which provide hiding places for mosquito larvae.
 Hurricanes, tornadoes, and other severe storms contribute to problems as well.
 For example, tree limbs that break off can create holes in the tree trunks where water collects and allow mosquitoes to breed (image at right).
 In residential areas, human activity often creates mosquito breeding sites or promote increased mosquito activity around natural bodies of water.
 Clogged drainage ditches along roads can become productive mosquito breeding sites.
-Logging and construction activities (including roadwork) often leave deep tire ruts and holes in the soil or may have silt and stormwater run-off control areas that trap water and can become breeding sites for “floodwater” mosquito species.
+Logging and construction activities (including roadwork) can leave deep tire ruts and holes in the soil or may have silt and stormwater run-off control areas that trap water and can become breeding sites for “floodwater” mosquito species.

 Some mosquito species (such as saltmarsh mosquitoes) can fly several miles from their breeding site in search of blood meals.
 The more common Asian tiger mosquito tends to fly shorter distances (100 – 300 yards) which still allows it to invade your property from surrounding areas in your neighborhood.
 The mosquito’s mobility makes control on individual properties difficult.
 A wide-area approach that uses both chemical and non-chemical tactics is needed.